frostie/Stone-Smasher/README.md

 ## Bugs
 - Ball velocity slows down as game progresses
 - Sometimes the ball bounces back and forth between two colliders in a straight line and never bounces any other way
-- The following error message appears when a stone is destroyed:
+- The following error message appears when a charm is destroyed:
     - "IndexOutOfRangeException: Array index is out of range."
       > Note: Message does not affect game play